Introduction → Deployment Automation Overview → A Typical Sequence

 Although there is no set order, a typical sequence for configuring Deployment Automation elements and deploying artifacts is as follows:

 Create components and set your source configuration type and version import approach.
-The source configuration type points to where the artifacts for a component are stored.
-You can import the artifacts into Deployment Automation CodeStation automatically or manually.
+The source configuration type points to where the artifacts for which you are defining the component are stored, and you can choose to import the artifacts into Deployment Automation CodeStation automatically or manually.